ipld/specs/graphsync/graphsync.md

 11   Additional Peers.
 PeerIDs in extra.
 12   Not enough vespene gas ($)
 13   Other Protocol - info in extra.
+14   Partial Response, may include blocks and metadata

 # success - terminal
 20   Request Completed, full content.